pedro-gaspar/elixir-grail-diary/content/posts/2021-06-26-x-never-ever-marks-the-spot.md

 > &micro; seconds ... micro ...
 MICRO SEEEECONDS 😱

-So I started to learn a bit about it, and for that, I followed a path similar to Rails.
+After attending a Ruby conference, I started to learn a bit about it, and for that, I followed a path similar to Rails.
 First, learn the framework and then learn the language.
 So I bought **Programming Phoenix** and started speed reading it.
 With the help of the book, I built a couple of small projects and was really enjoying it a lot. 😍

 ![Programming Phoenix](https://pragprog.com/titles/phoenix14/programming-phoenix-1-4/phoenix14_hu6d5b8b63a4954cb696e89b39f929331b_925363_500x0_resize_q75_box.jpg)